AMWA BCP-008-02: NMOS Sender Status

 Devices MUST report the externalSynchronizationStatus as follows:

-- NotUsed when the sender is not using external synchronization or when the device is itself the synchronization source (this is a neutral state)
+- NotUsed when the sender is not intending to use external synchronization or when the device is itself the synchronization source (this is a neutral state)

 - Healthy when the sender is locked to an external synchronization source (devices which expect synchronization from multiple interfaces are receiving it across all of them)